 An Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning whether as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Kyrgyzstan that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Kyrgyzstan or our other tours.

 Kyrgyzstan (official name: Kyrgyz Republic) is located in Central Asia, bounded, northwest to west, by Kazakhstan, China, Tajikistan, and Uzbekistan.
 The capital is Bishkek.

 Visit Kyrgyzstan for its breathtaking mountain ranges and landscapes, and for its historical significance as a stopover and trading post on the Silk Road.